 The first area to be spruced up as part of the scheme is located on the corner of the city’s College Street and Bridge Street.
 The area, which has often been criticised for its unsightly appearance, has had a number of raised flower beds made from recycled timber, along with a thorough deep clean from Aberdeen City Council.

 Volunteers from Aberdeen City Centre Community Council, Aberdeen Inspired and Skipton Building Society have also come together to give the area a new lease of life.

 Our Adopt an Area campaign is something we will like to roll out to many different areas of our BID zone, if you would like to get involved we are always looking for volunteers, please contact firstname.lastname@example.org

 Aberdeen Inspired, working in partnership with Aberdeen City Council, installed 60 hi-tech new solar powered bins in the city centre.

-The ‘Big Belly Bins’, as they are affectionately known, are fitted with waste compactors which ensure they need emptied less often than standard designs and even provide free Wi-Fi access for visitors to the area.
+The ‘Big Belly Bins’, as they are affectionately known, are fitted with waste compactors which ensure they need emptied less often than standard designs.

 The innovative new bins have proved to need emptying 7 time less than standard bin designs.
-They use wireless technology to alert authorities when they are full, including Wi-Fi hotspots, which will provide visitors with an up to date guide to the city and its sights, shops and restaurants.
+They use wireless technology to alert authorities when they are full.

 The project will help prevent the problem of overflowing bins, reduce litter on the streets, and cut down on unnecessary work as they only need emptied when full.
 As well as benefiting the council, who contributed half of the £246,500 project cost, the bins will also help our wider aim to increase footfall in the city centre, generate a favorable environment for the local businesses and make Aberdeen more attractive to visitors.